magnusgoeppel/Fight-Club/README.md

-# Fight Club Spiel
+# Fight Club Game
-Das Fight Club Spiel ist ein Konsolenbasiertes Kampfspiel, in dem zwei Charaktere gegeneinander antreten.
-Spieler können entweder gegen einen anderen Spieler oder gegen den Computer kämpfen.
-Jeder Charakter kann zwei Fähigkeiten auswählen, die er im Kampf verwenden kann.
+The Fight Club Game is a console-based fighting game where two characters face off against each other.
+Players can either fight against another player or against the computer.
+Each character can choose two abilities to use in combat.

-## Voraussetzungen
+## Requirements
 - g++ Compiler

-## Spielanleitung
+## Game Instructions
-- Charakterauswahl: Jeder Spieler wählt zwei Fähigkeiten für seinen Charakter aus den Optionen: Punch, Kick, Block, Jump.
+- **Character Selection**: Each player selects two abilities for their character from the options: Punch, Kick, Block, Jump.
-- Spielmodus wählen: Entscheiden Sie, ob Sie gegen einen anderen Spieler oder den Computer kämpfen möchten.
+- **Choose Game Mode**: Decide whether to fight against another player or the computer.
-- Kampf: Spieler setzen abwechselnd ihre Fähigkeiten ein, um den Gegner zu besiegen.
+- **Combat**: Players take turns using their abilities to defeat the opponent.

-## Programmstruktur
+## Program Structure

-Das Projekt besteht aus mehreren Klassen, die die Logik des Spiels implementieren:
+The project consists of several classes that implement the game's logic:

-- GameManager: Hauptlogik des Spiels, einschließlich Start des Spiels und Kampflogik.
+- **GameManager**: Main logic of the game, including starting the game and combat logic.
-- Character: Definition der Charaktere, einschließlich ihrer Fähigkeiten und Statistiken.
+- **Character**: Defines the characters, including their abilities and stats.
-- Skill und abgeleitete Klassen (Punch, Kick, Block, Jump): Implementierung der verschiedenen Fähigkeiten, die Charaktere verwenden können.
+- **Skill and Derived Classes (Punch, Kick, Block, Jump)**: Implementation of the various abilities that characters can use.
-- Playmode und abgeleitete Klassen (PlaymodeEasy, PlaymodeHard): Logik für verschiedene Spielmodi gegen den Computer.
+- **Playmode and Derived Classes (PlaymodeEasy, PlaymodeHard)**: Logic for different game modes against the computer.